gvwilson/sensibleadventures/gleam/gleam.md

 Gleam froze.
 His heart was pounding.
 His hands were clammy against the telescope lens.

 The telescope ...
-What had Granna Shimmer said?
+What had Grandma Shimmer said?
 It concentrated the light.
 If the little lens in his pocket could make a beam bright enough to hurt the dragon...